cakemanager/cakephp-settings/README.md

 [![Coverage Status](https://coveralls.io/repos/cakemanager/cakephp-settings/badge.svg?branch=master&service=github)](https://coveralls.io/github/cakemanager/cakephp-settings?branch=master)
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/cakemanager/cakephp-settings?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-This is the Settings-plugin for Cake3.x witch works in combination with the Cakemanager-plugin.
-The `Configure`-class from CakePHP is able to store keys and values in it's class.
-This plugin is able to store values in your database.
+The Settings Plugin allows you to manage your settings (normally used with cake's `Configure`-class) in your database.

 - Is easy to use: you can use the `Configure::read()` and `Configure::write()` methods via the [`Setting`-class](#using-the-class).

 - Also, you are able to read and write settings by your [console](#using-the-shell).

-- Last but not least: If you use the [CakeManager](https://github.com/cakemanager/cakephp-cakemanager) you get an [automatically generated form](#using-the-settings-form) :).
+- Last but not least: If you use the [CakeAdmin Plugin](https://github.com/cakemanager/cakephp-cakeadmin) you get an [automatically generated form](#using-the-settings-form) :).

 > Note: The Settings-plugin is prefix-minded.
 An example: `Prefix.Name`.